-We are fortunate here to have an active and concerned Parents and Friends Group.
-The P & F aims to promote the interests of Catholic Education, further the interests, developments and welfare of the children through promoting a variety of activities and represents the viewpoint of the parent community as a whole.
+We are fortunate here to have an active parent community.
+The Parent Collaborative group aims to promote the interests of Catholic Education, further the interests, developments and welfare of the children through promoting a variety of activities and represents the viewpoint of the parent community as a whole.
 This is one way for parents to become involved in the school.
-Meetings are usually held on the second Tuesday of each month in the Library at 6.30pm.
+Meetings are held twice per time, with a variety of times to allow greater accessibility for all families.